robertdebock/ansible-role-bootstrap/README.md

 - bootstrap_preview: Should extra software be installed to support all modules in the "preview" state?
 This can be set to either "yes", "no" or unset.
 The default (set in defaults/main.yml) is set to "yes".
 - bootstrap_wait_for_host: Should the bootstrap role wait for the host to be available.
-Default is "yes", but for debugging with for example Vagrant, toruning it off can help.
+Default is "no", but for debugging with for example Vagrant, toruning it off can help.

 Dependencies
 ------------